UMass-Rescue/RescueBox/README.md

 To develop with VS Code on your laptop

-1. Install pre reqs : docker engine , git , google drive downloader gdown
+1. Install pre reqs : docker engine, git, google drive downloader gdown
     note: python and other runtime dependencies are in the container.

 2. git checkout rescuebox branch = hackathon-plugins